LekoArts/talks/reliability-testing-for-meta-frameworks/src/pages/01_why.md

 - Inconsistencies between operating systems & browsers
 - Browser extensions like Ad-Blockers
 - Flaky, slow internet
-- Deployment of new artifacts
-- Race conditions
 - Bugs in your framework 🐞

 </v-clicks>